zeljkoobrenovic/grounded-architecture/_posts/2022-08-02-ea-as-strategy.md

 <br>
 ### Diversification Model

-The **Diversification Model** features low integration and low standardization.
-Business units operate autonomously, catering to distinct markets or customer bases with little need to share data or processes.
+The **Diversification Model** features **low integration** and **low standardization**.
+Business units operate **autonomously**, catering to distinct markets or customer bases with little need to share data or processes.

 ![](assets/images/figures/strategy_diversification.png)
 ***Figure 2:** A high-level core diagram of the diversification operating model.*

-This model is ideal for conglomerates or holding companies with diverse business interests, such as General Electric or Berkshire Hathaway.

-While it allows maximum flexibility and localized innovation, it misses synergies or cost savings opportunities.
+While it allows maximum flexibility and localized innovation, it **misses synergies** or cost savings opportunities.
 Business units operate independently and focus on autonomy to address unique markets or products (Figure 2).
-This approach is suited for organizations with diverse units serving distinct markets or customer bases, such as holding companies or conglomerates, where operational overlap is minimal.
+This approach is suited for organizations with diverse units serving distinct markets or customer bases, such as **holding companies or conglomerates**, where operational overlap is minimal.

-The model offers flexibility and innovation at the business unit level, enabling rapid adaptation to local or market-specific conditions.
-However, it comes with challenges, including missed opportunities for synergies, difficulties in achieving cost efficiencies, and potential complexities if integration becomes necessary.
+The model offers **flexibility and innovation** at the business unit level, enabling rapid adaptation to local or market-specific conditions.
+However, it comes with challenges and difficulties in achieving cost efficiencies, and potential complexities if integration becomes necessary.

 ![](assets/images/istock/iStock-1043605040.jpg)
 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">